Credit card types explained

-A credit card with a 0% balance transfer deal allows you to transfer a debt from an existing card onto the new card which you can then pay off at interest free.
+A credit card with a 0% balance transfer deal allows you to transfer a debt from an existing card on to the new card, which you can then pay off interest-free.

 It's a great way to minimise the cost of borrowing if you've got existing debt.
 Once your 0% deal finishes, you'll start being charged interest at the card's standard rate, so you should either repay the balance beforehand or switch to another 0% balance transfer deal.

 Which?
-Money Compare comparison table - 0% balance transfer credit cards - compare some of the best deals on the market
+Money Compare – 0% balance transfer credit cards – compare some of the best deals on the market

 What is an interest-free credit card?

-Some cards offer 0% on purchase deals, which charge no interest on purchases for a limited time, deals currently range from three to 18 months.
+Some cards offer 0% on purchase deals, which charge no interest on purchases for a limited time, with the longest deals now standing at 27 months.

-These cards are perfect for spreading the cost of a large purchase or lots of smaller ones over the interest-free period.
+These cards are perfect for spreading the cost of a large purchase, or for making lots of smaller ones, over the interest-free period.

 These cards only work if you are disciplined enough to put money aside to repay the debt in full at the end of the 0% period, because otherwise the card will revert to its headline interest rate, which in most cases is reasonably high.

 Which?
-Money Compare comparison table - 0% on purchases credit cards - compare some of the best deals on the market
+Money Compare – 0% on purchases credit cards – compare some of the best deals on the market

 What is a credit card for bad credit?